hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ## 23-Feb-2025

 [4:40:25](#f-N_qtn3qyOTcHGaWw--XvenJGHJIk7Pwug6WGQ4XRY) <kavina computers>:
 I have given Myself small target - user should be able to create.
 TextBox, Label, Button and table, Part one of data entry, In gui area user will link those to database, User will design database in Gui. and Buttons have actions linked to them to perform database operation also user will be able to select them from GUI. at end User will have fully functional app(exe).
 For now I will not add anything extra once this is done,I will add more.
 Right now I am working on database linking to textbox.
 For Database right now I am using .red files and loading in memory.
 I have done some work on report design will soon add it in GUI.
-I am also learning lot of new things before this project I never knew word database-schema now I know.Ì†ΩÌ∏Ö
+I am also learning lot of new things before this project I never knew word database-schema now I know.üòÖ

 [6:37:14](#zBpAkbipgQwI0io5YjKZEhhLVD4GQYmVNYmDdPDjuYY) <kavina computers>:
 how to speedup compilation time To compile the Windows GUI console from source: